Who is entitled to retirement benefits?

 You need 40 credits or quarters of coverage, earning a minimum income of $1,200 per quarter, according to the Social Security Administration.

-The income requirement is so low that "it could be met with seasonal work," says Richard W. Stumpf, a Certified Financial Planner at Financial Benefits Inc. in Wichita, Kan.
+The income requirement is so low that "it could be met with seasonal work," says Richard W. Stumpf, a Certified Financial Planner at Financial Benefits Inc. in Wichita, Kansas.

 There are some exceptions.
-Most federal employees hired before 1984 aren't eligible to participate, says Brett Horowitz, principal and wealth manager at Evensky & Katz in Coral Gables, Fla.
-Stumpf adds that pastors may choose not to pay in.
+Most federal employees hired before 1984 aren't eligible to participate, says Brett Horowitz, principal and wealth manager at Evensky & Katz/Foldes Financial Wealth Management in Coral Gables, Florida, Stumpf adds that pastors may choose not to pay in.

 Also, railroad workers and their families generally get benefits through a separate retirement system.